sh1boot/sh1boot.github.io/_posts/2024-12-05-checking-manual-arithmetic.md

 ---
 So you've done some arithmetic by hand and now you want to make sure it's correct.
-[Casting out nines][] is the conventional sanity check, but that overlooks digit transpositions.
+[Casting out nines][] is the conventional sanity check, but that has weaknesses.
 What if you want something stronger?
 Try this one weird trick.

-First; this whole casting-out-nines thing, in brief, revoles around identities like $a + b = c + oops$, where $oops$ will be zero if we calculated $c$ correctly.
-A thing that's generally easier to calculate than the original sum is $a + b \equiv c + oops \mod 9$, and $a + b - c
+To start off, this whole casting-out-nines thing, in brief, revolves around identities like $a + b = c + oops$, where $oops$ will be zero if we managed to calculate $c$ correctly.
+Something that's generally easier to calculate than the original sum is $a + b \equiv c + oops \mod 9$, and $a + b - c \equiv oops \mod 9$ which should come out to zero if
-\equiv oops \mod 9$ which should come out to zero if $oops$ is zero (but also if it's any other multiple of nine).
+$oops$ is zero (but also if it's any other multiple of nine).
 This extends to other arithmetic.

 But a problem with mod 9 is that it's blind to digit transposition.
 We know this because we can quickly calculate the remainder mod nine of a